Tow-Boot/U-Boot/README.md

 Board-specific feature branches are prefixed `board-$identifier[-$feature]`.
 The feature name may be missing if the changes are trivial and require only a single branch.

+External patches brought into the tree should be prefixed `external-`, with the commits including an `Origin: ` line detailing the exact source used initially.